SurSinCho/myDummyRepo/README.md

 # myDummyRepo
-Dummy repository to learn git and github
+Repository to learn git and github